yihan2099/ttnet_documentation/models/pipeline.md

 3. **Push Rules into PostgreSQL**:
    - Stores the generated rules in a PostgreSQL database, associating each rule with the corresponding model ID for easy reference and future inference.

-### Overview
+## Pipeline Overview

 The **AutoML Pipeline** for TTNet comprises several interconnected sub-pipelines that streamline the process of data preprocessing, feature engineering, model training, and rule generation.
 Each stage in the pipeline has been carefully designed to support automation, reproducibility, and interpretability, leveraging MLflow for experiment tracking and model management.
 This end-to-end automation allows users to efficiently generate interpretable models with minimal manual intervention while ensuring a reliable and repeatable workflow.